Mrpye/go-action-workflow/README.md

 ---

 ## Actions available in the package
-To help get you started go-workflow has some Actions that if you choose can be added to the workflow engine.
+To help get you started go-action-workflow has some Actions that if you choose can be added to the workflow engine.

 |   action        |package| Description  |
 |-----------------|-------|-------|